-[Code] 10B241 [Course Year] Master Course [Term] 2nd term [Class day & Period] Tue 3rd

-[Location] C2-313 [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese

-[Instructor] Hiroshi Kawase, Shiichi Matsushima,
+[Code] 10B241 [Course Year] Master Course [Term] 2nd term [Class day & Period] Tue 3rd [Location] C2-313 [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor] Hiroshi Kawase, Shinichi Matsushima

-Course Description The natural disaster to urban society is getting complex and difficult to predict along with the density growth and high performance build-up, and so the risk of the disaster has risen more and more in recent years.
+【Course Description】 The natural disaster to urban society is getting complex and difficult to predict along with the density growth and high performance build-up, and so the risk of the disaster has risen more and more in recent years.
 Therefore, the necessity of the integrated disaster mitigation measures before the disaster, immediately after the disaster, and long after the disaster is pointed out.
 In this lecture, we provide the lessens learned from earthquake disaster in the past, prediction methods of strong motions and building damages, earthquake-proof performance evaluation technique in a real building, and a pros and cons of the present building code for the disaster mitigation.

-【Grading 】 Grading will be based on the attendance and report.
+【Grading】 Grading will be based on the attendance and report.

-【Course Goals】 Understand the seismic vulnerability evaluation of structures and urban systems, the disaster impact evaluation scheme, and the disaster prevention countermeasures.
+[Course Goals] Understand the seismic vulnerability evaluation of structures and urban systems, the disaster impact evaluation scheme, and the disaster prevention countermeasures.
 Then learn basic knowledge needed to foresee and prepare for the earthquake disaster in future by themselves.

-Theme Class number of times Description Earthquake 4 Mechanism 4 Source mechanisms for disastrous earthquakes Wave propagation 3 Wave propagation analysis and strong motion simulation Structural response 3 Modeling of structures and prediction of their responses Great eartuquake 2 Duadiations of anot conthavolta disector and its anvincemental impact disaster 3 Predictions of great earthquake disaster and its environmental impact Seismic design and 2 Duelland and add the comment halling and and fitting to be all and retrofit 2 Problems associated with the current building code and retrofitting technology
+Theme Class number of times Description Mechanism of disasters by earthquakes 4 What is urban disaster management?
+Mechanism of disasters by earthquakes, source mechanisms for disastrous earthquakes in and around Japan, ground motion generation process, seismic intensity and magnitude, characteristics of observed ground motion will be explained from previous earthquake disasters.
+Basics of wave propagation and strong ground motion 3 Wave propagation analysis and strong motion simulation Structural response estimation 3 Modeling of structures and prediction of their responses Environmental impact by great eartuquake disaster 3 Predictions of great earthquake disaster and its environmental impact Seismic design and retrofit 2 Problems associated with the current building code and retrofitting technology